Reproducibility in Research: Systems, Infrastructure, Culture: Abstract

 \section{Abstract}

-The reproduction and replication of novel results has become a major issue for a number of scientific disciplines.
-In computer science and related computational disciplines such as systems biology, the issues closely revolve around the ability to implement novel algorithms and models.
-Taking an approach from the literature and applying it to a new codebase frequently requires local knowledge missing from the published manuscripts and project websites.
-Alongside this issue, benchmarking, and the development of fair --- and publicly available --- benchmark sets present another barrier.
+The reproduction and replication of research results has become a major issue for a number of scientific disciplines.
+In computer science and related computational disciplines such as systems biology, the challenges closely revolve around the ability to implement (and exploit) novel algorithms and models.
+Taking a new approach from the literature and applying it to a new codebase frequently requires local knowledge missing from the published manuscripts and transient project websites.
+Alongside this issue, benchmarking, and the lack of open, transparent and fair benchmark sets present another barrier to the verification and validation of claimed results.

-In this paper, we outline several suggestions to address these issues, driven by specific examples from a range of scientific domains.
-Finally, based on these suggestions, we propose a new open automated platform for scientific software development which effectively abstracts specific dependencies from the individual researcher and their workstation, allowing easy sharing and reproduction of results.
-This new cyberinfrastructure for computational science offers the potential to incentivise a culture change and drive the adoption of new techniques to improve the efficiency of scientific exploration.
+In this paper, we outline several recommendations to address these issues, driven by specific examples from a range of scientific domains.
+Based on these recommendations, we propose a high-level prototype open automated platform for scientific software development which effectively abstracts specific dependencies from the individual researcher and their workstation, allowing easy sharing and reproduction of results.
+This new e-infrastructure for reproducible computational science offers the potential to incentivise a culture change and drive the adoption of new techniques to improve the quality and efficiency -- and thus reproducibility -- of scientific exploration.